vksnk/coloring/README.md

 * num_classes = the size of the output vector (i.e. maximum number of colors to use).
 * draw_model = saves a graphical visualization of the model into file.

+Training is supported on CPU, MPS and GPU.

 **Each parameter has a reasonable default option, so providing them through command-line is optional.**

 <h2> Evaluation </h2>